Strongly Coupled Dark Energy Cosmologies yielding large mass Primordial Black Holes: Introduction

-Let us outline that a part of the above findings were again outlined in a recent work (\cite{amenwett}), with no mention of the above literature.
-The basic aim of this last paper was to outline that the early formation of coDM non--linearities could favor primordial Black Hole (PBH) formation, in an epoch where neither radiation nor matter fluctuation amplitudes are allowed to grow.
+Let us outline that a part of the above findings were again outlined in a recent work by \cite{amenwett}, with no mention of the above literature.
+Their basic aim was to outline that the early formation of coDM non--linearities could favor PBH formation, in an epoch when neither radiation nor matter fluctuation amplitudes are allowed to grow.
+Accordingly, their paper was the first to outline a possible relation between SCDEW models and PBH formation.
+However, they focused on the early reach of a non--linear regime while, according to the analysis in this work, PBH formation is hardly directly enhanced by that.
+On the contrary, a key role is played by the coDM field acquiring a mass at the higgs scale.
+This option, not even mentioned by them, seems to bear a key role in favouring PBH formation on a specific mass scale range.
+Such acquisition, therefore, is not only a ``screening mechanism'', whose need was mentioned also by \cite{amenwett} to allow for a late data fitting, but also the key to open a passage through the virialization wall.

-It is then important to recall that, in \cite{bm3,bm4}, we had previously showed that spherical top--hat fluctuations, during the radiation dominated era, met virialization conditions at a rather low density contrast $\Delta_{co,v} \sim 28$ and, even more significantly, virialization was just a temporary step, as the peculiar dynamics of coupled particles causes a fast dissolution of virialized lumps.
-However, a spherical geometry has a reasonable likelihood only for fluctuations significantly exceeding the average amplitude at horizon.
-Average fluctuations are more likely to have an evolution close to Zel'dovich pancakes.
-In this work, coDM pancake evolution will be debated in some detail, showing that fluctuation dissolution is already likely to occur when a density contrast $\sim 3$--4 is attained.
-Accordingly, the idea that PBH may form in these conditions seems rather speculative.
+In fact, \cite{bm3,bm4} had showed that spherical top--hat fluctuations, during the radiation dominated era, meet virialization conditions at a low density contrast $\Delta_{co,v} \sim 28$ and, even more significantly, such {\it virialization is just a transitory step}, as the peculiar dynamics of coupled particles causes a {\it fast dissolution of virializing lumps}.
+Lump dissolution had been independently noticed by \cite{2016}, in a set of numerical simulations involving particles with variable mass, although within a different context.

-As a matter of fact, there seems to exist an alternative option for PBH formation, when the DM--$\Phi$ coupling fades, because of Higgs screening.

-This is why, in this work, we extend the analysis of spherical top--hat density enhancements to the epoch when the DM spinor field $\psi$ acquires a (tiny) Higgs mass.
-As already outlined in previous work, this causes a rapid fading of the $\Phi$--$\psi$ effective coupling.
-We find that, when this occurs, there is a sudden change in the evolution of spherical density enhancements, and a narrow redshift interval exists, during which the virial density contrast becomes much greater, approaching $\sim 10^3$.
-Moreover, afterwards, a virialized density enhancement dissolution is no longer so fast, just because the $\psi$--$\Phi$ effective coupling has faded.

-In this epoch PBH formation could then be favored.
-Meanwhile, however, the horizon size has significantly increased, so that the only PBH to form could exhibit fairly high masses.
-In the case of a model studied here, they range around $10^8$--$10^9 M_\odot$.

-This result will however force us to face a quantitative analysis on the likelihood of (quasi--)spherical enhancements, namely when the horizon has grown so much to allow just for a limited amount of fluctuation amplitudes exceeding average.

-In this work most results are given for a specific model, with $\beta = 8.35$ and $m_w=m_H=100\, $eV (here $\beta$ set the intensity of the $\Phi-\psi$ interaction, $m_H$ is the the contribution to the $\psi$ mass due to Higgs mechanism (see below)).
-When plots refer to a different (but close) model, this is outlined in the Figure frame.